AI4SCR/graph-concept-learner/workflows/README.md

 The `SpatialOmics` class is implemented in ATHENA and allows us to conveniently and efficiently store the data in the same object for downstream preprocessing and graph construction.
 The relevant attributes of the `SpatialOmics` object that should be filled with the corresponding raw data are the following.

-- The `X` attribute, a dictionary where every key-value pair corresponds to the sample id, and a pandas data frame where rows represent cells in the sample, and columns represent markers [48, 49].
+- The `X` attribute, a dictionary where every key-value pair corresponds to the sample id, and a pandas data frame where rows represent cells in the sample, and columns represent markers.
 - The `obs` attribute, a dictionary where every key-value pair corresponds to the sample id, and a pandas data frame where rows represent cells in the sample and columns represent additional information about the cells (e.g. location, cell type).
 - The `spl` attribute, a pandas data frame containing sample metadata (including the prediction labels for the intended prediction task).
 - and `masks`, a nested dictionary supporting different types of segmentation cell masks.
 Each entry in the outer dictionary corresponds to a type of mask, and each key-value pair in the inner dictionary corresponds to the sample ID and binary numpy array, the mask.